JeremyOne/Javascript-Obfuscation-Tests/README.md

 ```

 ### Parameter padding
-When creating functions, you may choose to add extra bogus parameters even if not needed.
-I prefer to use the max number of needed parameters on all functions.
-The useful parameter index can be randomized.
+When creating functions, you may add extra fake parameters.
+All of your functions can take the same number of parameters, and what paramater values are actually used in the function can be randomized.

 Simple example:
 ```javascript